Numbers Gang: 28s

 The 28s are the blood line of the gang and are responsible for fighting on behalf of the three gangs (26, 27 and 28).
 They are divided into two lines – the gold line and the silver line.
+Founded by Junaid Davids.
 Haysom's study (1981) on prison gangs is based on Supreme Court trial records and supplemented with some interviews with ex-offenders.
 Schurink's paper (1989) summarises the findings of a study on prison gangs commissioned by the Department of Correctional Services.
 For this study, in-depth interviews were conducted with sixty prisoners, mainly Coloured men serving in St Albans and Brandvlei prisons.
 Prisoners were also encouraged to write about their prison experiences, providing a number of personal manuscripts.
-The 28s might run prisons like Brandvlei, St Albans and Pollsmoor prison it is believed they haven't been able to run prisons in KwaZulu-Natal because of the 26s power in the prisons.

 The gold line are the warriors, the descendants of Nongoloza.
 They fight the gang's battles.

 The silver line are the female, and are the descendants of Magubane.
 They are considered to be the sex slaves of the gold line.

 In the 28s it is important to prove your manhood and move up in the rankings.
 A member moves up the ranks through the stabbing or killing of rival gangs, prison guards, or disobedient members.
 Should a member stay in the lower ranks, he will be considered a woman and will be sexually abused until he proves his manhood.